 For general inquiries or more information about our ongoing research initiatives, please contact Amy Ratelle, Research Coordinator, at email@example.com

 Getting to Semaphore

-Semaphore is located on the 7th floor of the Robarts Library, 130 St. George St., on the University of Toronto campus.
+Semaphore is located on the 7th floor of Robarts Library, 130 St. George Street, on the University of Toronto campus.
 To reach the 7th floor, please take the P4 Elevator – this is the only elevator that goes to the 7th floor.
-P4 Elevator is located on the 2nd floor of Robarts.
-If you enter from main Robarts entrance, take the escalator or elevator to reach the 2nd floor.
+The P4 Elevator is located on the 2nd floor of Robarts.
+If you enter from the main Robarts entrance, please take the escalator or elevator to reach the 2nd floor.